|PARTICIPATE||at Field Day|

 There are three areas of activity at the Field Day site.
 All areas are on

-Start from the bottom (south) of the map, the first site you will come to is a blue tent near the road.
-Above the tent are monobanders for 20 and 15 meters.
-This is the phone station.
+Start from the bottom (south) of the map, the first site you will come to is a large military tent tent near the road.
+Above the tent is a tribander, 6 meter yagi and colinear used for the GOTA and VHF stations.
+This is also our visitor center.